-#2 Emmert Patternmaker's Vise Restoration
+#2 Emmert Pattern Makers' Vise Restoration

 You can't see this vise in the picture because Tom did such a fantastic job of boxing everything up!
 The vise in the photo is an Oliver Patternmakers vise, sorry for the gloat.
-The other pic has me in the middle (with pandemic beard), my son on the right and our friends Tom's transporter, Joe on the left.
+The other pic has me in the middle (with pandemic beard), my son Makena on the right and our friends Tom's transporter, Joe on the left.
 This little #2 Emmert Vise was already disassembled so there is not a "before" picture.
 We have another one of these little ones and we love it, so we are very excited to have another one.
 It has heavy coats of paint and needs to be restored, so here we go cleaning parts;

 I don't know how to tell the age of these but these castings look older to me.
 The raised letters are a little weak and the main screw has buttress threads.
 On Oliver vises the buttress threads mean pre 1926, but I don't know if that applies to Emmerts.
-Cleaning parts is always sort of fun; it's during this part is where you find serial numbers or other markings that are hidden under those 12 coats of paint.
+Cleaning parts is always sort of fun; it's during this process is where you find serial numbers or other markings that are hidden under those 12 coats of paint.
 Sometimes you also find old repairs like this one.

 On this particular little beauty the hinge is frozen tight.
 No Bueno.
 I can see a small crack in the mounting plate too.
 The mounting plates are are often damaged on these old vises.
 I have had to replace a few of them in the past so I want to be careful.
 Instead of trying to loosen the hinge I am going to go ahead and remove the hinge pins.
 This is always a tad tedious.
-The way that I do it is to drill and tap into the hinge pin, add a cap screw and washer and then add spacers under the washer so I can tighten the screw and it will elevate the pin.
+The way that I do it is to drill and tap into the hinge pin, add a cap screw and washer and then add spacers (usually nuts) under the washer so I can tighten the screw and it will elevate the pin.
 They are not easy to get out any other way.
 Once the first one is out I can usually punch the other side out with a long punch.

 Thanks for looking!
+Enjoy Your Projects!